-Service Responsibility Motorised roller shutters, Contractor.
-Motorised louvers, Contractor.
-Motorised sun blinds, Contractor.
-Building management system (BMS), Mechanical services sub contractor.
-Auto Doors and gates Contractor.
-Cooking and refrigeration services Contractor or school dependant on the item Active communications equipment School.
+Service Responsibility Cool rooms and freezers Refrigeration services sub contractor.
+Motorised roller shutters, Contractor.
+Auto Doors Contractor.
+Electric strikes and power transfer hinges.
+Contractor.
+Cooking and refrigeration services Contractor or school dependant on the item POS School.
+Active communications equipment School.
 Illuminated signage Signage contractor Connection of the power supply from the isolator to the sign.
 Specialist signage contractor.
 Mechanical Services Mechanical services sub contractor.
 Sub mains from the MSSB to the mechanical plant.
 Mechanical services sub contractor.
 Hydraulic Services Hydraulic services sub contractor.
 Fixed equipment such as HWS and cooking equipment.
 Dependant on the equipment either the contractor, other sub contractor, specialist contractor or tenant.
-Plug in equipment.
-Dependent on the equipment either the contractor, other sub contractor, specialist contractor or the school.
+Plug in equipment such as fax machines.
+Dependant on the equipment either the contractor, other sub contractor, specialist contractor or proprietor.
 Communications equipment fly leads.
 Specialist communications contractor.
-Build in sleeves, supports, hangers, fixings, anchorages and the like Contractor Make good after the installation of electrical services provided it is in the normal construction sequence Contractor

-Fire rated boots over recessed lights in fire rated ceilings Contractor Rebates/cut-outs in fire stair door jambs for electric strikes and reed switches Contractor Provision of penetrations through floors and walls.
+Build in sleeves, supports, hangers, fixings, anchorages and the like Contractor Make good after the installation of electrical services provided it is in the normal construction sequence Contractor Fire rated boots over recessed lights in fire rated ceilings Contractor Rebates/cut-outs in fire stair door jambs for electric strikes and reed switches Contractor Provision of penetrations through floors and walls.
 The electrical contractor to provide fire rating to penetrations after cables are installed if required.
 Contractor Anti-termite treatments Contractor